BurlingtonCodeAcademy/webdev-prework/making_decisions_with_conditionals.md

 <details>
 <summary>Hint</summary>

-The `%` (modulo) operator returns the remainder of a division.
+The `%` (modulus) operator returns the remainder of a division.
 A remainder of `0` means that a number (dividend) is divisible by the provided divisor.
 </details>

 <details>